Goh Jin Wei

 Goh Jin Wei (吴堇溦 (吳堇溦, Gô͘ Kín-bî, Ng4 Gan2 Mei4, Wú Jǐnwēi); born 30 January 2000) is a Malaysian badminton player.
 She won the 2015 and 2018 World Junior Championships and the girls' singles title at the 2018 Youth Olympics.
 At senior level, she won the women's singles title at the 2017 SEA Games.

 Early life

 Goh Jin Wei was born in Bukit Mertajam, Penang into a Malaysian Chinese family, to Loh Bee Sim and Goh Boon Huat.
+Sister to Goh Jin Di.
 She first started playing badminton at the age of six as a hobby.
 Her father noticed her talent and let her train under the guidance of Teh Peng Huat, Lee Chong Wei's former coach.
 When she was 11, she won the Under-12 Grand Prix Finals and the Malaysian School Sports Council representing her primary school, SJKC Jit Sin ‘B’.
 She was drafted into the Malaysia national team at the age of 14.